HR KPIs: metrics you should be tracking

 Many businesses use Net Promoter Scores (NPS) to understand customer loyalty and satisfaction.
 It asks how likely they are to recommend your product or service to a friend on a scale of 0 – 10.

 HR departments have turned to measuring this across their employee network too.
 Measuring employee satisfaction without HR Software is no easy feat.
 HR professionals use employee surveys to measure engagement and satisfaction, gauging employee happiness through things like pulse surveys.
-This allows you to understand the difference between your happiest employees (known as ‘promoters’) and you least happy employees (known as ‘detractors’).
+This allows you to understand the difference between your happiest employees (known as ‘promoters’) and your least happy employees (known as ‘detractors’).
 And more importantly, how you can make improvements across the board.

 What to do next